 Summary: St Willibrord, Bishop and Missionary.
-Willibrord was born in Northumbria in 658.
-He entered the Benedictine order and was sent to Ireland to Rathmelsige (probably Clonmelsh in County Carlow) to study.
-After ordination he was sent with eleven companions to evangelize Frisia.
-He established a mission at Utrecht and in 695 was ordained archbishop of Utrecht by Pope Sergius I. He founded a monastery at Eichtemach in Luxembourg in 700, where he died in 739.
-He is remembered as the first of the renowned Anglo-Saxon missionaries who went to the Continent.
+Willibrord was born in Northumbria in 658, entered the Benedictine order and sent to Rathmelsige (probably Clonmelsh in County Carlow in Ireland ) to study.
+After ordination he was sent with eleven companions to evangelize Frisia, established a mission at Utrecht and in 695 was ordained archbishop of Utrecht by Pope Sergius I, founded a monastery at Eichtemach in Luxembourg in 700, where he died in 739.

 Willibrord was a native of Yorkshire and was educated from an early age by St Wilfrid at Ripon.
 He was professed at fifteen and when Wilfrid was dislodged in 678, Willibrord went with two companions Egbert and Wigbert to Rath Melsigi in Ireland for further studies and formation.
 (Rath Melsigi, which is mentioned by Bede, is variously located at Clonmelsh, Co Carlow, at Mellifont, Co Louth, and at Mayo where Anglo-Saxon Gerald and his monks set up a monastery after the Synod of Whitby.)
 He was ordained priest in Ireland and in 690 returned to England with his companions.